 The legal act concerning the bank and payment account monitoring system entered into force on 1 May 2019.
 The purpose of the act is to facilitate electronic data acquisition by authorities from bank and payment accounts of citizens, companies and corporations .
 In this way, the combat against money laundering and the financing of terrorism is enhanced.

-The bank and payment account monitoring system comprises two technically different systems:
+The bank and payment account monitoring system comprises three technically different systems:

-From a citizen’s viewpoint, the elements of the monitoring system, the Account Register and data retrieval systems administered by financial operators are similar.
+From a citizen’s viewpoint, the elements of the monitoring system are similar.
 Information is gathered so that certain authorities can use it in investigations relating to financing of money laundering and terrorism.
 Gathering of data and the monitoring system itself are regulated by a national legal act on a bank and payment account monitoring system based on the EU anti-money laundering directive.

 The legal act on a bank and payment account monitoring system determines the parties who utilise monitoring data.
 These include the Finnish Patent and Registration Office, the Regional State Administrative Agencies, the Financial Intelligence Unit of the National Bureau of Investigation, the Gambling Administration of the National Police Board and the bar associations.
 Separate legislation on each party utilising information provides for information acquisition rights.